Your Kid is the Perfect Age to Learn About Racism

 So let’s delineate talking about race by age…

 If your children are in this age range, your job is simple: Get out in front of the conversation.

 Whether or not you’re a person of color, you should have literature featuring nonwhite central characters.
-Maybe that seems out of pocket, or you’re worried your children won’t be able to relate.
+Maybe that seems like your children won’t be able to relate.

 Consider that for most of the world’s history, nonwhite children have only had popular literature available with a cast of white characters.